Egypt and Jordan are two countries that have fascinated me for years!

 It is said that the Karnak Temple was built by thirty Pharaohs, enabling it to reach a complex size and such diversity that is not seen anywhere else in Egypt.
 Karnak Temple was also the main place of worship in Theben times.

 At the heart of the complex, the Temple of Amun dominates the hypostyle hall made up of enormous pylons.
 The enormity of these pylons are absolutely insane and it makes you question the construction and placement of them all in ancient times.

-The Karnak Temple was one of my favorite locations to explore in Luxor and it is clear why it is a must-see attraction on the Egypt and Jordan Tour.
+The Karnak Temple was one of my favorite locations to explore in Luxor and it is clear why it is a must-see attraction on the Egypt Tour.

-After exploring the Temple of Karnak in Luxor we stopped into a local restaurant for lunch, which was delicious, before continuing on the bus to Aswan which is the next destination on the Egypt and Jordan Tour.
+After exploring the Temple of Karnak in Luxor we stopped into a local restaurant for lunch, which was delicious, before continuing on the bus to Aswan which is the next destination of the trip.